Dr. Christopher Mendias – Hospital for Special Surgery

 Chapel Hill, NC

-The National Stem Cell Foundation is partnering with the Orthopaedic Research and Education Foundation (OREF) to support research being conducted by Drs.
+The National Stem Cell Foundation partnered with the Orthopaedic Research and Education Foundation (OREF) to support research being conducted by Drs.
 Jeffrey Spang and Elizabeth Loboa at UNC Chapel Hill.
 Drs.
-Spang and Loboa are using stem cell guided 3-D tissue engineering to create functional osteochondral grafts to repair or replace articular cartilage.
+Spang and Loboa are using stem cell guided 3-D tissue engineering to create functional osteochondral grafts to repair or replace articular cartilage in the knee.
 Osteoarthritis, a common condition of cartilage failure that can lead to limited range of motion, bone damage and debilitating pain, is the most common cause of disability among U.S. adults.